GSA/training-pathway-data-practitioner/specialization-data-visualization/README.md

 Package includes:

   1. For R track: ggplot2
+  Get materials from Paul T & Matt.

   2. For python track: matplotlib and seaborn
+  Can get examples from the Google machine
+  Would need a volunteer for the Oct 20 event

 Course instruction will be instructor-led and hands-on with delivery conducted both in-person, as well as virtual.

+Pre-req: Programming in R